equinor/Dexpi2Imf/rml_noaka/proteus_to_imf.md

 ## Equipment
 ### [EquipmentBlock.map.ttl](EquipmentBlock.map.ttl)
 #### :EquipmentBlockMap
-This mapping iterates over all `Equipment` tags and selects the value of the ID attribute as subject.
+This mapping iterates over all `Equipment` tags and creates the subject IRI using the value of the ID attribute.
 The subject is given the type `dexpi:Equipment` and `imf:Block`.
 Furthermore, the Nozzle tags contained within an Equipment tag is assigned to be the terminal of the equipment with the predicate `imf:hasTerminal`.

 ## PipingComponent